sohaibsohail98/coms4/SpartaWeek2-Day1.md

 A Junction Table (sometimes referred to as a “Bridge Table”) is a table that contains references to both groups; bridging them together.
 (Example: Where there is a many to many relationship you can make a junction table with the primary keys of the tables, then form a junction table.
 This table then forms a composite primary key.

-Composite primary keys -  combines more than one field to make a unique value.
+Composite primary keys -  combines more than one columns to make a unique value.

 Primary key candidates  - the potential for a record to be a primary key